-Congressman Ted Deutch, 46, is serving his third term in the U.S. House of Representatives on behalf of Florida's 21st district, which includes South Florida communities throughout Palm Beach County and Broward County.
+Congressman Ted Deutch has served in the U.S. House of Representatives on behalf of Florida's 21st district since 2010.
+His district includes South Florida communities throughout Palm Beach County and Broward County.
 An Assistant Whip to Minority Whip Steny Hoyer, he has been highlighted by the Washington newspaper Roll Call as a young, rising voice in the House Democratic Caucus, and was previously named one of America's top Jewish politicians to watch by the Forward newspaper.
 Ted is a member of the House Judiciary Committee, the House Ethics Committee, and the House Foreign Affairs Committee, in which he serves as the Ranking Member on the Middle East and North Africa Subcommittee.

 As a member of the House Judiciary Committee, Ted has led efforts to strengthen the integrity of our elections by protecting the right to vote and limiting the influence of money in politics.
 He helped bring national attention to an effort by Florida Governor Rick Scott to purge 180,000 voters from Florida's rolls in advance of the 2012 election by highlighting the stories of decorated war veterans, small business owners, and naturalized citizens whose voting rights were unjustly jeopardized.
 He also gained national recognition for authoring the Outlawing Corporate Cash Undermining the Public Interest in our Elections and Democracy Amendment, the most widely supported constitutional amendment introduced in the 112th Congress to overturn the Supreme Court's disastrous Citizens United v.
 FEC decision.
 He has worked closely with a coalition of national advocacy groups, including Public Citizen, People for the American Way, Communications Workers of America, Move to Amend, and the Center for Media and Democracy, to support the growing grassroots movement of Americans determined to get money out of politics.